BBeltz1/edab-template/.github/pull_request_template.md

-Your commits explain the `what` and `where` you made changes in the code.
-Your commit messages explain `why` you made the commits.
+Your commits explain the 'who', `what` , `where` and 'when' of these changes.
+Your code shows the 'how'.
 You do not need to reiterate this.
-This PR is meant to address the big picture, `Why`
+This PR should complete the big picture by telling the 'why'.

 ### Justification